martenfrisk/ideal-octo-robot/README.md

 ## Installation
 `pnpm i` then `pnpm dev` or `pnpm dev:prod`.

 If you're using npm or yarn, remember to edit the relavant parts of `scripts` in `package.json`.

 ## Status
 It works... in the sense that I don't see any errors popping up.
 Routing has not been implemented yet.

+Right now the load function returns the static location of Lazy.svelte ([line 58](https://github.com/martenfrisk/svelte-partial-hydration-vite/blob/master/src/vite-plugin-svelte-partial-hydration/index.ts#L58) of the plugin file).
+This should obviously be dynamic.

 ## Structure
-The partial hydration is implemented as a Vite plugin found under `src/vite-plugin-svelte-partial-hydration`.
-Most of the code is based on Jonatan's repo which uses esbuild and estrella.
+Partial hydration is implemented as a Vite plugin found under `src/vite-plugin-svelte-partial-hydration`.
+Most of the code is based on Jonatan's repo which uses esbuild+ estrella.
+SSR-server inspired by https://github.com/benmccann/vite-svelte.

 Vite uses esbuild during development and bundles the project for production using rollup.

 ---